Ruhollah Khomeini: Opposition to the White Revolution

-In January 1963, the Shah announced the "White Revolution", a six-point programme of reform calling for land reform, nationalization of the forests, the sale of state-owned enterprises to private interests, electoral changes to enfranchise women and allow non-Muslims to hold office, profit-sharing in industry, and a literacy campaign in the nation's schools.
-Some of these initiatives were regarded as dangerous, especially by the powerful and privileged Shi'a ulama (religious scholars), and as Westernizing trends by traditionalists.
+In January 1963, the Shah announced the White Revolution, a multi-point programme of reform calling for land reform, nationalization of the forests, the sale of state-owned enterprises to private interests, electoral changes to enfranchise women and allow non-Muslims to hold office, profit-sharing in industry, a literacy campaign in the nation's schools, etc. Some of these initiatives were regarded as Westernising trends and a threat by traditionalists.
 Khomeini viewed them as "an attack on Islam".
-Ayatollah Khomeini summoned a meeting of the other senior marjas of Qom and persuaded them to decree a boycott of the referendum on the White Revolution.
+The powerful Shi'a ulama (religious scholars) had much to lose from land redistribution to peasants as they administered and earned much of their revenue huge tracts of land as charitable trusts (vaqf).
+Khomeini also attacked reform measures such as the elimination of the restriction that only male Muslims could be judges, complaining that "henceforth, Jews, Christians, and the enemies of Islam and the Muslims are to decide on affairs concerning the honor and person of the Muslims".
+Khomeini summoned a meeting of the other senior Marja's of Qom and persuaded them to decree a boycott of the referendum on the White Revolution.
 On 22 January 1963, Khomeini issued a strongly worded declaration denouncing both the Shah and his reform plan.
 Two days later, the Shah took an armored column to Qom, and delivered a speech harshly attacking the ulama as a class.

 Khomeini continued his denunciation of the Shah's programmes, issuing a manifesto that bore the signatures of eight other senior Shia religious scholars.
-Khomeini's manifesto argued that the Shah had violated the constitution in various ways, he condemned the spread of moral corruption in the country, and accused the Shah of submission to the United States and Israel.
+Khomeini's manifesto argued that the Shah had violated the constitution in various ways, he condemned the spread of moral corruption in the country and accused the Shah of submission to the United States and Israel.
 He also decreed that the Nowruz celebrations for the Iranian year 1342 (which fell on 21 March 1963) be canceled as a sign of protest against government policies.